 EEF’s trainer-of-tutors has privately tutored STEM since 2006.
-He now also trains other STEM content experts, who usually haven't studied how to teach their STEM expertise, to tutor STEM to financially-disadvantaged gritty students in these students' journeys from high school through to early college.
-The stipulation: EEF provides the STEM experts free training in how to tutor if the STEM experts provide free tutoring to underrepresented premeds.
+He now also trains other STEM content experts (eg, retired engineers), who usually haven't studied how to teach their STEM expertise, to tutor STEM to financially-disadvantaged gritty students in these students' journeys from high school through to early college.
+The stipulation: To the STEM experts, EEF tutor provides free training in how to tutor if, in return, the STEM experts provide free tutoring to underrepresented premeds.

 For public Colleges